Downtown Harrisburg in Dauphin County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1953 by Pennsylvania Historical and Museum Commission.

 Location.
 40° 15.713′ N, 76° 52.929′ W. Marker is in Harrisburg, Pennsylvania, in Dauphin County.
-Marker is on Third Street, on the right.
+It is in Downtown Harrisburg.
+It is on Third Street, on the right.
 Marker is just north of Walnut Street on the Capitol lawn.
 Touch for map.
-Marker is in this post office area: Harrisburg PA 17101, United States of America.
+Marker is at or near this postal address: 210 Strawberry St, Harrisburg PA 17101, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Federal Square (a few steps from this marker); Capitol Park (a few steps from this marker); Strawberry Square Phase I (within shouting distance of this marker); Grand Opera House (within shouting distance of this marker); Mexican War Monument (about 300 feet away, measured in a direct line); 104th Cavalry (about 300 feet away); Old Dauphin County Courthouses (about 300 feet away); Old Dauphin County Prison (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Federal Square (a few steps from this marker); Capitol Park (a few steps from this marker); Strawberry Square Phase I (within shouting distance of this marker); Grand Opera House (within shouting distance of this marker); Mexican War Monument (about 300 feet away, measured in a direct line); 104th Cavalry (about 300 feet away); Old Dauphin County Prison (about 400 feet away); The Plum (about 400 feet away).
 Touch for a list and map of all markers in Harrisburg.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Other John Harris, Jr. markers.